 Residential will be contractually obligated to service the residential mortgage loans that it ultimately acquires.
 Residential will not have any employees, servicing platform, licenses or technical resources necessary to service its acquired loans.
 Consequently, Residential will engage Ocwen to service the loans it acquires.
-We believe that this relationship will provide Residential with significant competitive advantages.
-If for any reason Ocwen is unable to service the acquired loans at the level and/or the cost that the Company anticipates, an alternate servicer may not be readily available on acceptable terms or at all, which could adversely affect Residential's operating results, thereby decreasing our revenues from incentive fees paid by Residential.
+If for any reason Ocwen is unable to effectively service the acquired loans, an alternate servicer may not be readily available on acceptable terms or at all, which could adversely affect Residential's operating results, thereby decreasing our revenues from incentive fees paid by Residential.

 In addition, under the Ocwen Servicing Agreement, Residential will be required to pay Ocwen fees for servicing Residential's acquired mortgage loans.
-If Residential fails to pay Ocwen or otherwise defaults under the Ocwen Servicing Agreement, Ocwen may cease to act as the servicer under the Ocwen Servicing Agreement which would adversely affect Residential's operating results, thereby decreasing our revenues from incentive fees paid by Residential.
+If Residential fails to pay Ocwen or otherwise defaults under the Ocwen Servicing Agreement, Ocwen may cease to act as the servicer under the Ocwen

+Servicing Agreement which would adversely affect Residential's operating results, thereby decreasing our revenues from incentive fees paid by Residential.